Bellevue Little Theatre's 'Almost Maine' is a must see

 The fictional town of “Almost Maine” provides the setting for this comedy which presents several different stories connected only by the town.
 The story takes place on a Friday night, with the northern lights hovering in the sky above the little town.

-Perhaps what the show had going for it before the first line was recited was the chemistry of the actors on stage.
+Perhaps what the show had going for it before the first line was recited was the chemistry of the actor on stage.

 “Almost Maine” features several different stories, all with different characters, so to ask a cast of four to portray all the characters and portray them in a meaningful way, must have been a daunting task for Director Jon Flower.

-Scene to scene would come by and after seeing the entire show, I need to say that the cast of four knocked it out of the park with the all the different characters and this was due to chemistry between everyone on stage.
+Scene to scene would come by and, after seeing the entire show, I need to say that the cast of four knocked it out of the park with the all the different characters.
+This was due to chemistry between everyone on stage.

 All parts in “Almost Maine” are played by two married couples, Bob and Lauren Gilmore and Jacob and Madison Roman, reducing the risk of exposure possible with a larger cast.

-Although I am sure normally this show would feature a larger cast, I think the smaller cast worked in the BLT’s favor.
+I am sure this show would normally feature a larger cast, I think the smaller cast worked in the BLT’s favor.

 The couples on stage obviously trusted each other and being married allowed for the couples to be more vulnerable and intimate on stage.